10 Things to Do When You Find Out You’re Pregnant

 2. Check your medications.
 If you take any prescription medications, over-the-counter medicines or herbal products, discuss them with your provider.
 Some medications are OK to take during pregnancy but others may be harmful to your unborn baby.

-5. Quit smoking, vaping and tobacco use.
+6. Quit your vices.
 If you’re a smoker, there’s no better time to quit.
 Smoking during pregnancy increases the risk for miscarriage, preterm birth, low birth weight and certain birth defects.
 Talk to your healthcare provider about strategies to help you quit.
 Stay away from secondhand smoke as well.
+You should also stop drinking.
+Consuming alcohol during pregnancy puts your child at risk for lifelong learning disabilities, behavioral problems and other health issues.
+To prevent such problems, it’s crucial not to drink during the entirety of your pregnancy.

 8. Avoid toxic exposures.
 Steer clear of pesticides, solvents, lead and radiation.
 If you have a job that brings you into contact with these things, work with your healthcare provider and employer to protect yourself and your baby.